rommel-rodriguez/acme_encounters/README.md

 employee schedules.

 ## How to test
-1. `python3 ./test_encounters.py`
+- `python3 ./test_encounters.py`

-To test encounters.py automatically with all the files under test_files there is a bash and expect scripts called test.sh and test.exp respectively.
+To test encounters.py automatically with all the files under test_files there is a bash script called test.sh.
 The script needs the expect command/package to be installed.
 Runs test_encounters.py first.

-On Ubuntu derivatives:
+On GNU/Linux:

-1. `bash test.sh`
+- `bash test.sh`

 ## Overview

-The user provides the program of , and outputs a table that represents the number of encounters/schedule overlaps between two ACME employees per table row.
+The user provides the program of a filename via command line, and the program outputs a table that represents the number of encounters/schedule overlaps between two ACME employees per table row.
 The rows are sorted using the names of the first column as key.

 ## Architecture

-Several OOP concepts have been used, mainly for code isolation and readability.
+Several OOP concepts have been used, mainly for code/logic isolation and readability.

-1. Turn is composed of 2 datetime.time attributes an takes care to check that a turn is actually valid (e.g. that the lower boundary is lower or equal than the upper boundary)
+1. The class Turn is composed of 2 datetime.time attributes an takes care to check that a turn is actually valid (e.g. that the lower boundary is lower or equal than the upper boundary).

 2. The Employee class was created for optimization, all the ScheduleEntry objects for a particular employee will point to the same Employee object.

 3. The ScheduleEntry object is composed of
     - emp - a Employee object